openandclose/tosixinch/docs/commandline.rst

 .. option:: -b, --browser

-    open (first) extracted html in browser and exit
+    open (first) extracted html in browser, and exit

 .. option:: -c, --check

-    print matched url settings and exit (so you have to supply url some way)
+    print matched url settings, and exit (so you have to supply url some way)

 .. option:: --toc